samthingswrong/Cochrane-news-bot/README.md

 ### **Description:**

-*Cochrane-news-bot ––d telegram bot whose goal is to collect latest news and events from medical portal Cochrane.org and send them to user.*
+*Cochrane-news-bot –– telegram bot whose goal is to collect latest news and events from medical portal Cochrane.org and send them to user.*

 ### **Commands:**